Matthieu Chedid: Mister Mystère

 Rumors circulated before the release of his 2009 studio album, Mister Mystère, that Chedid had decided to drop the character -M- to record and perform under his given name.
 The album, however, was released under the name -M- but included photographs of the singer without the wild costumes and hair associated with the -M- character.
 The music video for the first single, "Le Roi des ombres", showed Chedid burning a tiny effigy of his alterego.

+Louis, Matthieu, Joseph et Anna Chedid

+Chedid was part of the musical group Louis, Matthieu, Joseph et Anna Chedid with several members of his family.
+They began with a tour in 2015, which was followed by a studio recording.

 Îl, Lamomali, and Lettre infinie

 In autumn 2012, he released the album, Îl, played with Lawrence Clais and Brad Thomas Ackley.

-He worked with Toumani Diabaté and Sidiki Diabaté on a collective album, Lamomali, released in March 2017 The album also features Philippe Jaroussky as well as Oxmo Puccino lending a mesmeric world music flavour to it that celebrates cultural diversity and world peace.
+He worked with Toumani Diabaté and Sidiki Diabaté on a collective album, Lamomali, released in March 2017 The album also features many well regarded names from the world music scene, such as Philippe Jaroussky, Oxmo Puccino, Youssou N'Dour, Seu Jorge, and Fatoumata Diawara, lending a mesmeric world music flavour to it that celebrates cultural diversity and world peace.
+The album "showcases musical stylings from across the planet, whilst at its core it contains a traditional West African rhythm".

 In 2019, he released the studio album, Lettre infinie, featuring collaborations from Thomas Bangalter and Phillipe Zdar.
-He announced new album, R Ê V A L I T É, to be released in June of 2022.
+His album Rêvalité was released in June 2022.

+Public image

+Chedid is mostly known for his on-stage persona -M- whose signature hairstyle is reminiscent of the letter M and was initially achieved using hair wax.
+According to Chedid, the hairstyle was inspired by the ear tufts of certain species of owls, from a lithography of an owl given by his grandmother Andrée.
+The letter M also appears as a pattern in the character's clothes, in music videos and stage sets.
+With his energetic personality, eccentric outfits and hairstyle, the character has drawn comparisons with English musician David Bowie's stage persona Ziggy Stardust.
+Besides Matthieu Chedid, the character -M- has also been portrayed by actor Vincent Lindon in the music video for Chedid's song La bonne étoile.
+In promotional material and music videos for his 2009 album Mister Mystère, Chedid is seen with natural hair instead of the signature M-shaped hairstyle.
+The lyrics of some of the songs, and the music video of Le Roi des Ombres ending with Chedid burning a tiny effigy of the -M- character, led to speculation about whether he would abandon his alter ego.
+Chedid eventually kept performing the character, showing his natural hair or wearing M-shaped wigs or helmets.